A Vision for Cycling Development in Fleet

 - There should be safe cycle paths to shops in Fleet town centre from all housing areas.

-- Safe cycle paths to the Leisure Centre – particularly from Crookham Village and from Elvetham Heath.
+- There should be safe cycle paths to Hart Leisure Centre – particularly from Crookham Village and from Elvetham Heath.

-- All cycle paths running along a main road, should give priority to cyclists on the cycle path over traffic exiting or entering side roads, thus equivalent priority to cyclists and other traffic riding on the main road.
-Equivalent to cyclists progressing along the main road;
+- All cycle paths running along a main road should have priority over traffic exiting or entering side roads, thus equivalent priority to cyclists and other traffic riding on the main road.

 - Ideally, cycle paths should be dedicated to cyclists, separated from traffic and pedestrians.

-Development of Existing Cycling Infrastructure and links to complete access to essential facilities such as Schools, Leisure Centre and Parks
+- Existing cycling infrastructure and links should be completed, to enable access to essential facilities such as Schools, Leisure Centre and Parks

 - Existing cycle paths should be linked to form a cohesive integrated network.

-- Existing cycle paths should be engineered to a common standard – as good as Baker Way.
+- Existing cycle paths should be engineered to a common standard – at least as good as Baker Way.

-- Proper cycle path from the Town Centre to the Station (suggestion that the northern footpath of Fleet Road (from Pearsons Corner to the Station) is re-engineered to be a cycle path segregated from road traffic;
+- Proper cycle path from the town centre to the rail station.
+We suggest that the northern footpath of Fleet Road (from Kings Road to the station) is re-engineered to include a cycle path segregated from road traffic.

-- Segregated cycle path extension from near Reading Road/Hitches Lane roundabout to Leisure Centre and Calthorpe Park School – cycle path running along the westerly side of the road and also serving the new Berkley Homes development.
-Land ownership may preclude this solution so an alternative should be considered via Edenbrook;
+- Segregated cycle path extension from near Reading Road/Hitches Lane roundabout to Leisure Centre and Calthorpe Park School – cycle path running along the westerly side of the road and also serving the new Berkeley Homes development.
+Land ownership may preclude this solution so an alternative should be considered via Edenbrook.

-- Extension of Baker Way near Tavistock Infant School, utilising existing rough track and upgrading to a 3 metre wide metalled cycle path link to Netherhouse Moor.
-Linking to Crookham Road.
+- Extension of Baker Way near Tavistock Infant School, utilising route of existing rough track and upgrading to a 3 metre wide metalled cycle path link to Netherhouse Moor, linking to Crookham Road.
 This should also be linked to the new estate under construction in Hitches Lane.

-- Conversion of the Hitches Lane easterly footpath from Calthorpe Park School to Pilcot Road to provide a shared cycle path/footpath segregated from the road, thus providing safe access from Crookham Village and the new Hitches Lane estate into Calthorpe Park School and Fleet;
+- Conversion of the Hitches Lane east-side footpath from Calthorpe Park School to Pilcot Road to provide a shared cycle path/footpath segregated from the road, thus providing safe access from Crookham Village and the new Hitches Lane estate into Calthorpe Park School and Fleet;

-- South Fleet access to the Station via Oakley Park.
-Conversion of footpaths through the park from Albany Road and Connaught Road (via Burnside) to cycle paths exiting Oakley Park on Kings Road.
+- Access from south Fleet to the rail station via Oakley Park: Conversion of footpaths through the park from Albany Road and Connaught Road (via Burnside) to cycle paths exiting Oakley Park on Kings Road.
 Traffic light (cyclist operated) crossing of Kings Road and a short segregated cycle path along Kings Road to access Kent Road then via Chestnut Grove and Fleet Pond to the Station.
 Possible future extension of this path via a cycling bridge over the Basingstoke Canal.